gbalan-microej/docs/PlatformDeveloperGuide/uiMicroui.rst

 This thread is called ``UIPump``.
 It has two roles:

 -  It manages all display events (``requestRender()``, ``requestShow()``, etc.)
 -  It reads the I/O devices inputs and dispatches them into the event generators' listeners.
-See xxx inputs section
+See input section: :ref:`section_input`.

 Memory
 ------